warriorhub/warriorhub.github.io/index.md

 ### Home Page (Organizer)

-When an organizer signs up or logs in, they can click on the “Home” link in the navbar and be taken to a list of all the features they have access to.
-This includes "Create Events" and "Manage Events" on the Organizer Dashboard.
+When an organizer signs up or logs in, they can click on the “Home” link in the navbar and be taken to their profile settings.
+Here, they can change their Organization name such that their events will display both their Organization name and email.

 <p align="center">
   <img src="images/web/home_organizer.png" alt="Organizer Home Page" width="100%">